sega21rus7/Calculator-WinForms/README.md

 2) sin, cos, module and other unary operations work only for 1 number in line.

-3) The algorithm taken from movie https://www.youtube.com/watch?v=Vk-tGND2bfc&t=76s
+3) The algorithm was taken from the video on link https://www.youtube.com/watch?v=Vk-tGND2bfc&t=76s

 ![first](screenshots/1.png)
 ![second](screenshots/2.png)